9,077 total views, 1 views today

 For complete instructions to downgrade, please click here.

 Reactjs components – React JS Tutorial

-Understanding React.js Components – As we have pointed out in the introduction section component is the heart of React JS now we’ll see it in detail.
-As far as components are concerned in React, they have the below characteristics:
+Understanding React.js Components As we pointed out in the introduction section, components are the heart of React JS; now we’ll see them in detail.
+As far as components are concerned in React, they have the following characteristics:

-- Components data will be stored in the component’s state.
+- Component data will be stored in the component’s state.

 - This state can be modified based on user action or other actions.

 - When a component state is changed, React will re-render the component to the browser.

 - We must implement a render method when creating a component.

 Let’s take the example of a typical website home page.
 This will have left navigation, top navigation, a header, a footer, and the actual content.